Mobile roaming will not be protected in no-deal Brexit: UK minister

 However, Wright said that operators that provided services to 85 percent of British consumers had said they would not bring back roaming charges for travel in the European Union.

-Reporting by Paul Sandle.
-Editing by Andrew MacAskill
+Reporting by Paul Sandle; Editing by Andrew MacAskill and Alison Williams